lauren-puffer/EDS223-add-code-exercise/README.md

-# EDS223 Exercise for non-MEDS Students
+# EDS223 Exercise for non-MEDS students

 ## Overview
 This repository contains a coding exercise that serves as a prerequisite for obtaining an add code for EDS 223.
 The exercise is designed to assess your proficiency with R and GitHub, which are essential tools we'll use throughout the course.
 If you are a Bren Student and space permits, sufficiently completing this exercise will grant you an add code for this course.
 If you are a non - Bren student, completing this exercise will grant you a spot on the waitlist for the course.
 If space permits **after** Bren students have been added, you will receive an add code in September.